 However, the whole Alsace region is so beautiful that I suggest that you spend at least two – three days in Strasbourg and explore beyond the city as well.
 You’ll find some suggestions below.

 Strasbourg is located in a beautiful Alsace region and it would be a pity not to see more of it.
-I definitely recommend a day trip to the charming town Colmar and also the wineries – please check this highly rated Highlights of Alsace day trip from Strasbourg.
-If you have less time, consider this Half-day wine tour from Strasbourg.
+I highly recommend a day trip to the charming town Colmar and also the wineries.
+This is one of the best highlights of Alsace day trip from Strasbourg.
+If you have less time, consider this half-day wine tour from Strasbourg.

 Where to stay in Strasbourg